aymanrimah/aymanrimah.github.io/_pages/about.md

   - /about.html
 ---

-I am Griffiths Research Assistant Professor at [Duke University](https://math.duke.edu/), hosted by [Pr.
+I am a Griffiths Research Assistant Professor at [Duke University](https://math.duke.edu/), hosted by [Pr.
 Tarek Elgindi](http://www.math.ucsd.edu/~telgindi/).

 I Obtained my PhD at ENS Paris-Saclay and at the Laboratoire Mathématiques d'Orsay under the supervision of [Thomas Alazard](http://talazard.perso.math.cnrs.fr/).
 My PhD title is "On the regularity of the flow of the Euler equations without Boundary."
 I am interested in mathematical analysis, functional analysis, the analysis of PDE and fluid mechanics.